Cybersecurity Awareness Month: What SA Businesses Should Do

 1) Run a vulnerability scan

 A scan like CyberProfiler gives you an Attacker’s Eye View™ of your digital footprint – showing the same exposures criminals hunt for.
 Even if your team patches regularly, small misconfigurations still slip through; CyberProfiler finds what routine maintenance misses.
 You’ll see a prioritised list of fixes and the usual culprits: forgotten subdomains, exposed remote access, weak TLS/SSL, stale DNS, and publicly indexed test sites.
-It’s quick, safe, and often surfaces risks your IT team didn’t know existed.
+It’s quick, safe, and often highlights exposures that routine internal checks may not detect.

 Why it matters now: attackers probe what’s publicly visible first.
 Removing these footholds closes the easiest doors, improves your security posture, and demonstrates proactive risk mitigation to insurers and regulators.